-Rub the spatchcocked bird down with olive oil before mixing together the remaining spices from the list, covering the outside of the meat thoroughly.
+Dry rub the spatchcock turkey down with olive oil before mixing together the remaining spices from the list, covering the outside of the meat thoroughly.
 Simply let it sit out somewhere safe at room temperature as you prepare the next step of the recipe.
 Also, if you're using wood chips, start soaking them in hot water before moving in.

 Step 3: Light the Smoker

 After seasoning the turkey, you'll have to preheat the smoker.
 Fill it up part of the way and light it to get things started, closing the lid so that the heat can build up.
 After the coals have burnt down some (ten minutes or so), add on more coals and your wood before placing on the grate and closing the lid again.
 Fill your water tank and let things get smoky.
 Choose the wood depending on the smoke flavor you want to get.

 Shoot for a temperature around 275 degrees Fahrenheit.
 This is slightly higher than most smoking temperatures, but the turkey can stand up to it given its naturally denser, less fatty meat.
 When you've gotten it to that temperature, you're ready to smoke.

 Place turkey onto the smoker bird breast side down and close the lid.
 Like with all poultry, you'll want to cook it to around the internal temperature of 165 degrees Fahrenheit in the thickest part of the breast.
 With the slow cooking process at a low temperature, you should easily be able to reach this without overcooking any part of the meat.